 The cost to lap your car differs depending on if it is a private or public event, half day or full, and depending on which track.
 Most lapping days are between $90 - $140 approximately for half days and $120 - $300+ for full days.

-Visit the websites for each track or check out our events calendar.
-There are also sites like www.torontotrackdays.com
+Visit the websites for each track or check out the events calendar at www.takeittothetrack.ca

 It is highly recommended to get instruction if you have not taken your car to the track before or have limited experience.
 It's the best way to learn the rules and etiquette and also build a solid foundation for continuous improvement.
 Everyone can benefit from instruction both beginner to advanced as you cannot see yourself in the drivers seat.